Leaf-Agriculture/docs/docs/alerts_events.md

 {
-  "fileId": "the id of the uploaded file", "leafUserId": "the id of the file owner",
-  "message": "details of what happened.
-May be empty", "timestamp": "yyyy-MM-dd'T'HH:mm:ss.SSSSSS'Z'", "type": "providerFileProcessingFinished"
+  "fileId": "the id of the uploaded file", "leafUserId": "the id of the file owner", "timestamp": "yyyy-MM-dd'T'HH:mm:ss.SSSSSS'Z'", "type": "providerFileProcessingFinished"
 }